-4.48 Within the opex is an amount each year for Rol recharge which refers to the domestic Energia customers who are serviced via Power NI's CC&B system and for which Power NI receive a cost per customer from Energia.
+- 4.69 Within the Opex is an amount each year for Rol recharge which refers to the domestic Energia customers who are serviced via Power Nl's CC&B system and for which Power Nl receives a cost per customer from Energia.
 This cost will be allowed within the Opex.
-The amount per customer is currently being reviewed by Gemserv as part of their CC&B upgrade review.
-Hence, the amount per customer, following their review, is likely to change.
-At this time and in the absence of more up to date information we have used the forecast costs as a placeholder, but these will be revised for the Final Determination.
+The amount per customer is currently being reviewed by Gemserv as part of its CC&B upgrade review.
+Hence, the amount per customer, following its review, is likely to change.
+At this time and in the absence of more up to date information we have used the forecast costs as a placeholder, when the final licence modifications are published in June 2025, we will include an updated figure if available. - 4.70 Within its response to the draft determination Power NI made no comment on the depreciation section.